netrana/deriv-asset-list/README.md

 ```bash
 yarn install
 ```

-### Install pre-commit hooks

-We use some pre-commit hooks to ensure branch and commit naming conventions and also linting.

-Make sure to install `pre-commit` on your machine following the instructions from https://pre-commit.com/#install

 ### Configure Your .env File
 In order to run the project correctly, you'll need a configured `.env` file.
 Copy the `.env.template` and fill in the missing values: